Diesel-Black/ricci/README.md

 An ounce of prevention is worth a metric ton of cure.
 RICCI is a "semantic MRI" for complex communication systems, detecting the mathematical signatures of pathologies in semantic point patterns that threaten systemic health long before they can become disastrous money pits or rework nightmares.

 Think of it as "weather forecasting for organizational discourse".
-Just as meteorologists track pressure systems and temperature gradients to predict storms, RICCI tracks semantic field dynamics and coupling patterns to predict breakdowns in the *process* before any resulting dysfunction costs money.
+Just as meteorologists track pressure systems and temperature gradients to predict storms, RICCI tracks semantic field dynamics and coupling patterns to predict breakdowns in the *process* before any resulting dysfunction starts costing money.

 Or consider "seismometers", which listen for signs of earthquakes in 3 dimensions.
-RICCI quantifies real-time geometric stress on semantic fault lines—and how things are actively shifting—with 2000 dimensions of resolution.
+RICCI quantifies the real-time geometric stress on semantic fault lines—and how things are actively shifting—with 2000 dimensions of resolution.

 **How It Works:**
 In 97KB of SQL running in PostgreSQL+pgvector, RICCI performs geometric analysis directly in the database with colocated vectors and tensors.
 It requires no external services, incorporates no ML models, and has no cloud dependencies.